opheron/questions/unprocessed-questions.md

 "You're Stan, Satan's half-wit brother.
 Satan is taking a week of vacation and leaving you in charge.
 What kind of fucked-up quasi-punishments do you issue while Satan's out?"
 "Is “dude” a gender neutral word?
 If not, what are some gender neutral alternatives?"
 What's the most awkward situation you've ever been in with a stranger?
-"Redditors who rage quit a job without thinking, what was the last straw?"
-"People who watch security cameras for a living, what creepy things have you tried to forget?"
-"Hunters of Reddit, what did you see out there that made you not want to go back into the woods?"
-What's a random fact about you?
 What is your favorite thing in your 'SAVED' section?
-What’s something the internet killed that you miss?
-"[Serious] Autistic people of Reddit, what do you wish more people knew about Autism?"
 "Other than doing the homework while the teacher is collecting it, what’s an “extreme sport”?"
 "Today is Danny Devito’s 75th birthday, How should Reddit celebrate and What will our gift be to him?"
 What’s a family secret you didn’t get told until you were older that made things finally make sense?